Peyman2012/csv-to-mysql-database/README.md

 Output of the above code: After running the above the code will create an employee database in mysql as shown in below.
-Step 4: Create a table and Import the CSV data into the MySQL table We will create an employee_data table under the employee database and insert the records in MySQL with below python code.
+Step 4: Create a table and Import the CSV data into the MySQL table We will create an employee_data table under the employee database and insert the records in MySQL with below python code

    import mysql.connector as msql from mysql.connector import Error